Utrum/utrum-wallet/README.md

-# MNZ Wallet
+# Utrum Wallet

-Official "MNZ Wallet" based on Electrum.
+Official "Utrum Wallet" based on Electrum.
-BTC / KMD / MNZ wallet with basic features: balances, withdrawals & history.
+BTC / KMD / OOT wallet with basic features: balances, withdrawals & history.
-This lightweight client will be used for the MNZ ICO with special features: couponing, multisig ...
+This wallet is based on the work of the MNZ team, with special features: couponing, multisig ...

 #### Build Setup